 Sunrise is popular for its stellar views of the meadows, the valley, and Mount Rainier.
 Sunrise Nature Trail and Sunrise Rim Trail after two most popular hikes in this region.

-The National Park is a photographer’s paradise for its scenic views.
+Mt Rainier national park is a photographer’s paradise for its scenic views.

 Get a taste of Europe in Leavenworth